Equity, Diversity and Inclusion

 The Charterhouse is a Living Wage Employer.

-The Charterhouse is committed to promoting equity and diversity within our Employment policies, practices and procedures.
+The Charterhouse is committed to promoting equity and diversity within our employment policies, practices and procedures.
 We are an organisation where diversity is valued, and we want our community to reflect the diversity in our local community.
 We recognise our responsibilities under the Equality Act 2010, which protects individuals against discrimination at all stages of employment.
-The Charity promotes an environment that is free from discrimination, harassment, bullying and victimisation.
+The Charterhouse promotes an environment that is free from discrimination, harassment, bullying and victimisation.
 Our aim is that no employee or potential employee receives less favourable treatment or consideration in any aspect of employment policy, practice or procedure on the grounds of age, disability, sex, pregnancy and maternity, race, religion or belief, sexual orientation, marriage or civil partnership status.

 Our commitment to diversity is promoted through our values:

-• Honesty, by working in an ethical way
+• Honesty, by working in an ethical way;

-• Caring, with dignity and respect for the individual
+• Caring, with dignity and respect for the individual;

-• Fairness, towards all individuals in our community
+• Fairness, towards all individuals in our community;

 For details of job vacancies at the Charterhouse click here.